Advice

 Escrow Service

-Pros
+Pros Cons

-RELATED: Car Title Guide: Everything You Need to Know
+MORE: Car Title Guide: Everything You Need to Know

 Digital Payment Services

-Cons
+Pros Cons

 Threat Assessment

-What is a Trusted Exchange?
+What Is a Trusted Exchange?

-What is an Untrusted Exchange?
+What Is an Untrusted Exchange?

 Peer-to-Peer Marketplace: Private Seller Exchange

 When faced with an untrusted exchange, there is a solution.
 Verified members can sell and buy cars from private sellers with secure transactions using Autotrader’s Private Seller Exchange.
 Like Kelley Blue Book, Autotrader is a division of Cox Automotive.
-The streamlined PSX service is a middleman for buyers and sellers, ensuring the transaction remains secure, including vetting participants, facilitating fund transfers, and handling the car title.
+The streamlined PSX service is a middleman for buyers and sellers, ensuring the transaction remains secure by vetting participants, facilitating fund transfers, and handling the car title.
 Buyers may use PSX financing options or submit their payment online via ACH, wire transfer, debit, or credit card.
 Sellers receive payment the same day or the next business day, depending on when the sale is final.

 RELATED: 5 Best Ways to Sell a Car